helentran64/backend-developer/authentication/OAuth.md

 ## OAuth Tokens

+- OAuth tokens allow users to verify their identity, and in return receive a unique access token
 - Access tokens are the token the client uses to access the Resource Server (API).
 They’re meant to be short-lived.
 Think of them in hours and minutes, not days and month.
+- During the life of the token, users then access the website or app that the token has been issued for, rather than having to re-enter credentials each time they go back to the same webpage, app, or any resource protected with that same token.
-You don’t need a confidential client to get an access token.
-You can get access tokens with public clients.
-They’re designed to optimize for internet scale problems.
-Because these tokens can be short lived and scale out, they can’t be revoked, you just have to wait for them to time out.
+- Because these tokens can be short lived and scale out, they can’t be revoked, you just have to wait for them to time out.
+- Steps on getting a token:
+  - Request: The person asks for access to a server or protected resource.
+That could involve a login with a password, for example.
+  - Verification: The server determines that the person should have access.
+That could involve checking the password against the username, for example.
+  - Tokens: The server communicates with the authentication device, like a ring, key, phone, or similar device.
+After verification, the server issues a token and passes it to the user.
+  - Storage: The token sits within the user's browser while work continues.